the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

 In this example, the output will not be printed, because Robin Wieruch has no middle name.
-Everything that's used as a condition in an if-else statements gets coerced into a boolean.
+Everything that's used as a condition (expression) in an if-else statements gets coerced into a boolean.
 Therefore, the variable `middleName` with its value `null` is coerced into false, because `null` is a falsy value.
-Other falsy values are `undefined`, `0`, and empty string:
+Other falsy values are `undefined`, `0`, and empty string, which means the following code would also not run into the block:

 {title="index.js",lang="javascript"}
 ~~~~~~~